revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option is b).
 <details><summary> <b>Explanation</b> </summary>

-> The first and thrid print statements are not executed as if condition becames false.
-The second print statement is executed as 8!=4 condition becomes true.
-Also last 'True' is always printed as it is not a part of if-else statements.
+> The first and thrid print statements are not executed as `if` condition becames false.
+The second print statement is executed as `8!=4` condition becomes true.
+Also last `True` is always printed as it is not a part of `if-else` statements.
 Hence option b) is correct.
 </details>
   </details>